koenrane/KR-new-site/content/do-a-cost-benefit-analysis-of-your-technology-usage.md

 ## Attentional costs

-But lost time doesn’t capture everything sucked away by your apps, by your email tics, by YouTube, by Reddit, by Slack, by Discord, by everything else which is after you. [_Digital Minimalism_](https://smile.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525536515/) asked:
+Lost time doesn’t capture everything sucked away by your apps, by your email tics, by YouTube, by Reddit, by Slack, by Discord, by everything else which is after you. [_Digital Minimalism_](https://smile.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525536515/) asked:

 > When was the last time you were bored and in silence?